logto-io/docs/docs/docs/recipes/rbac/manage-permissions-and-roles.md

 ## Manage roles from the details page of a user or app

-You can find a "roles" tab in the details page of a user or app.
+You can find a "Roles" tab in the details page of a user or app.
 Click the tab to view and manage the roles assigned to the user or app.

 ![Application roles](./assets/app-roles.webp)